 Shepherd’s Center’s Savvy Senior Booster Club

-It’s not too late to join (or re-join!) the Shepherd’s Center “Savvy Senior” Booster Club for 2017.
-For a tax-deductible donation of $35.00 or MORE, SCC offers reduced registration costs on all Adventures in Learning and Computer Classes as well as Travel Adventures (day trips) for the entire 2017 year.
+It’s time to join (or re-join!) the Shepherd’s Center “Savvy Senior” Booster Club for 2018.
+For a tax-deductible donation of $35.00 or MORE, SCC offers reduced registration costs on all Adventures in Learning and Computer Classes as well as Travel Adventures (day trips) for the entire 2018 year.
 You can join on any class or travel registration form.
 If you wish to include a Savvy Senior membership as part of another donation or registration, please make sure you indicate SAVVY SENIORS on your check, to ensure proper credit as a Savvy Senior.

 Shepherd’s Center of Charlotte offers many educational opportunities for older adults through both our Adventures in Learning and Computer programs.
 Scholarships are available for individuals who may not be able to pay the modest fees required.
 Please contact the SCC office (704-365-1995) for information on eligibility guidelines.